ModiDev/CDAP-054/README.md

 - 3D Action game for children

 ## 2D Quiz game:
 This game has three levels.
-The user has to select the correct answer to given questions. three levels focus on -
+The user has to select the correct answer to given questions.
+Three levels focus on -
 - 1st level: decomposable methods
 - 2nd level: disposal methods
 - 3rd level: Environmental pollution